Koo (social network): Koo in Brazil

-After crises involving the acquisition of Twitter by Elon Musk, Koo became an attractive social network for Brazilian users.
-According to one of the founders, Aprameya Radhakrishna, until the 16th of November, only two thousand Brazilian users used Koo, which placed Brazil in position 75 on the list of countries with the most lifetime unique users.
+After crises involving the acquisition of Twitter by Elon Musk in 2022, Koo became an attractive social network for Brazilian users.
+According to one of the founders, Aprameya Radhakrishna, until 16 November, only two thousand Brazilian users used Koo, which placed Brazil in position 75 on the list of countries with the most lifetime unique users.
 On the 18th alone, more than a million Brazilians registered on the social network, which placed Brazil in second place on the list.
 The app featured at number 1 in the Google's Play Store and Apple's App Store in Brazil.
 Soon Portuguese support was added in the App.
 Koo received so many submissions and comments that the site became unstable.
 Personalities such as Felipe Neto, Casimiro, Bruno Gagliasso and Pocah created their accounts on the social network.
-The name "Koo", which has the same pronunciation as "cu", a vulgar term for buttocks in Portuguese language, drew attention of users.
+The name "Koo", which has the same pronunciation as "cu", a vulgar term for the anus in Portuguese language, drew attention of users.
 Koo held a poll on Twitter asking Brazilians if the name of the social network should be changed, which was rejected.
 Koo reached the Top 3 of Twitter's trending topics in Brazil.

 Funding

-As of May 2021, Koo investors include Accel Partners, Kalaari Capital, Blume Ventures, Dream Incubator, 3one4 Capital, Blume Ventures, IIFL, and Mirae Asset.
-On 26 May 2021, Koo raised $30 million (about ₹218 crore) in Series B funding, led by Tiger Global.
-After raising $30 million from Tiger Global, Koo's valuation increased, reaching over $100 million, up from about $25 million in February.
+As of May 2021, Koo investors include Accel, Kalaari Capital, Blume Ventures, Dream Incubator, 3one4 Capital, Blume Ventures, IIFL, and Mirae Asset.
+On 26 May 2021, Koo raised $30 million (about ₹218 crore) in Series B funding, led by Tiger Global Management.
+After raising $30 million from Tiger Global Management, Koo's valuation increased, reaching over $100 million, up from about $25 million in February.
 Shunwei Capital sold its whole stake in Koo by March 2021.
 On 25 November 2022, Koo further raised $6 million in a funding round led Accel Partners and Tiger Global.